weaveworks-experiments/fleeet/demo/transcript.md

 <!-- fill-column: 100 -->
 # Transcript of creating a Fleeet system

+## _0. Adapt kind.config to the local environment_

+Edit `demo/kind.config` so that the `apiServerAddress` field has the IP assigned to en0 (or eth0, or whichever is your "main" interface).
+This is so that the clusters created with `kind` will be accessible from the control cluster; otherwise, they will listen on localhost and the control cluster won't be able to control them.

 ## 1. Bootstrap syncing on the management cluster

 This will create a self-sustaining sync mechanism on the management cluster.
 This means I can add